-Chart 2 shows imports for the last four financial years, classified into broad commodity groups.
-A large proportion of the value of St Helena's imports relate to manufactured goods and machinery and transport equipment, together accounting for over half of the total for each year.
-Within these two groups, the category with the highest value of imports was Road Vehicles, which was £1.4m in 2021/22 and £1.5m the year before (2020/21); this category includes passenger cars and trucks, buses, commercial vehicles, and parts and spares.
+Chart 2 shows imports for the last five financial years, classified into broad commodity groups.
+A large proportion of the value of St Helena's imports are manufactured goods, machinery, and transport equipment.
+Road Vehicles is a major item in this group, with an imported value of £2.1m in 2022/23 and £1.4m the year before (2021/22); this category includes passenger cars and trucks, buses, commercial vehicles, and parts and spares.

-Imports of machinery, manufactured goods, and vehicles varies from year to year and can be affected by large-scale infrastructure projects.
-For instance, in 2017/18, some of these imports were related to construction work related to the Airport, and more recently some imports in these categories are related to goods, machinery and equipment for the new undersea telecommunications cable.
+Imports of machinery, manufactured goods, and vehicles vary from year to year and can be affected by large-scale infrastructure projects.
+For instance, in 2017/18, some of these imports were related to construction work connected to the Airport project, and more recently some imports in these categories were related to goods, machinery and equipment for the new undersea telecommunications cable and other infrastructure projects.